dariuskul/technProject/server/README.md

 **Authentication**

-This request requires a jwt token to authenticate the user.
+This request requires a jwt to authenticate the user.

 **Example request body**